Ford Arena

 The Ford Arena is a 9,737-seat multi-purpose arena in Beaumont, Texas, USA.
 The arena has 34,000 sq ft of exhibit space available for conventions and exhibitions.
 It also includes 7 production offices, 3 dressing rooms, a 2,448 sq ft VIP Club, a 1,107 sq ft party patio, concession stands, and restrooms.
 It is part of a larger suburban municipal complex called Ford Park.
-Spectra Entertainment replaced SMG as property manager in January, 2017.
-SMG had managed the property since venue opening in 2003 until the change.
+It is currently managed by OVG360, a division of Oak View Group.

 Tenants

-Current

-Ford Arena is the current Beaumont home of Disney on Ice and Stars on Ice.

 Former

 Ford Arena was most recently home to Oxford City FC of Texas (formerly the Texas Strikers) of the Major Arena Soccer League.
-The arena was also home to the ABA Southeast Texas Mavericks basketball team, NIFL Beaumont Drillers indoor football team, and the ECHL Texas Wildcatters ice hockey team.
+The arena was also home to the ABA Southeast Texas Mavericks basketball team, NIFL Beaumont Drillers indoor football team, ECHL Texas Wildcatters ice hockey team, and the TBL Beaumont Panthers basketball team.
+It will be home to the Beaumont Renegades in the National Arena League.